GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/opfor.md

 Serving in OPFOR Battalion requires a higher-than-average commitment, with frequent overnight stays in outdoor settings and physically challenging military training.
 Serving in the GSDF OPFOR unit is a privilege and an adventure.
 OPFOR Soldiers are 100% dedicated to supporting the Georgia Army National Guard in its training, missions, and deployments.

-To receive more information, scroll the page down, to
+To receive more information, scroll the page down, to <!--StartFragment-->"JOIN THE FORCE"<!--EndFragment--> and fill out the form.
+Select "OPFOR Battalion in drop down".
+One of our recruiters will contact you.

-## <!--StartFragment-->JOIN THE FORCE!<!--EndFragment-->

 ![OPFOR taking a 4-mile ruck to downtown Cumming, GA](/images/opfor1.jpg "OPFOR RUCK")